 While you’re in Lafayette stop by the science museum for interactive science fun.

-Take a drive over to Gulfport for this fun rope and zip-lining course through the trees!
+Take a drive over to Gulfport to Zip N Fun Adventure Park for this fun rope and zip-lining course through the trees!

 Do your kids love dolphins and other marine animals?
-Then this is a MUST visit.
+Then IMMS is a MUST visit.
 Kids get to see dolphins interacting with their trainers, birds, touch marine life, and learn about conservation efforts.

 To Infinity and beyond….
 Explore and learn all about space, NASA and our space program at the Infinity Science Center.
 Included in your visit is a tour of Stennis Space Center!